 - Combine ricotta and blood orange syrup in a food processor and pulse for a few seconds for a smoother texture.

-- To a medium bowl add heavy/double cream with powdered sugar and orange blossom water, whip until stiff peaks form with an electric mixer.
+- To a medium bowl add heavy/double cream with powdered sugar and orange blossom water if using, whip until stiff peaks form with an electric mixer.

 - Gently fold half of whipped cream into ricotta with a spatula, then fold in another half.